 I walked in and thought: I can’t believe I’m here.
 Little old me, thousands of miles from home, getting a personalised tour of Etsy’s global head office.

 As part of the prize, I was flown to New York to tour the head office of the world’s biggest online marketplace dedicated specifically to independent artists, designers and makers.
-When I say “big”, I mean 32 million items being created and sold to almost every country in the world.
+When I say “big”, I mean 32 million items (at the time of writing) being created and sold to almost every country in the world.

 I was greeted at the custom made front desk, created by a New York artist from objects found on the streets of Brooklyn.
 Even in the lobby, creativity was literally spilling from the walls in the form of an indoor garden, artworks by local designers, chairs repurposed from vintage car seats and custom made office mascots!